Skip to main content

 What Is the Best eSIM Provider for International Travel?

 Based on our testing across 15+ countries, Airalo is the best overall eSIM provider for international travel.
-With coverage in 200+ destinations, plans starting at just $4.50, and consistently reliable speeds (we averaged 35-120 Mbps across different countries), Airalo delivers the best balance of coverage, pricing, and performance.
+As the world’s first eSIM marketplace with 200+ countries, plans starting at $4.50, and over 10 million users, Airalo offers the broadest coverage and the most plan choices per destination.

 4.5